-Credential Level Admission Index (HS Transfer Admission Other requirements graduation Admission Index index) muca Associate's Degree in 2.00/220 GPA 2.00 Meet all general admission, transfer requirements and specific Applied Sciences in points Minimum 1 program requirements as applicable.
-Clinical Sonography - approved course 2.
+Credential Level Admission Index (HS Transfer Admission Other requirements graduation index) Index Associate's Degree in Applied Sciences in Clinical Sonography 2.00/220 points GPA 2.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
 Read and sign the Special Requirements Orientation Certification.
-Associate's Degree in 2.00/220 GPA 2.00 Meet all general admission, transfer requirements and specific Applied Sciences in points Minimum 1 program requirements as applicable.
-Radiology Technology approved course 2.
+Associate's Degree in Applied Sciences in Radiology Technology 2.00/220 points GPA 2.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
 Read and sign the Special Requirements Orientation Certification.
-Associate's Degree in 2.00/220 GPA 2.00 Meet all general admission, transfer requirements and specific Applied Sciences in points Minimum 1 program requirements as applicable.
-Cardiorespiratory Care approved course 2.
+Associate's Degree in Applied Sciences in Cardiorespiratory Care 2.00/220 points GPA 2.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
 Read and sign the Special Requirements Orientation Certification.
-Associate's Degree in 2.00/220 GPA 2.00 Meet all general admission, transfer requirements and specific Pharmacy Technician points Minimum 1 program requirements as applicable. approved course 2.
+Associate's Degree in Pharmacy Technician 2.00/220 points GPA 2.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
 Read and sign the Special Requirements Orientation Certification.
-Associate's Degree in 2.00/220 GPA 2.00 1.
-Meet all general admission, transfer requirements and specific Nursing points Minimum 1 program requirements as applicable. approved course Read and sign the Special Requirements Orientation Certification.
-Associate's Degree in 3.00/300 GPA 3.00 1.
-Meet all general admission, transfer requirements and specific Physical Therapist points Minimum 1 program requirements as applicable.
-Assistant approved course Read and sign the Special Requirements Orientation Certification.
-Bachelor's Degree in 2.25/225 GPA 2.25 Meet all general admission, transfer requirements and specific Science in Nursing points Minimum 1 program requirements as applicable. approved course 2.
+Associate's Degree in Nursing 2.00/220 points GPA 2.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
 Read and sign the Special Requirements Orientation Certification.
-RN to BSN N/A GPA 2.25 Associates Degree Conferred and Active Have an Associate Degree in Nursing from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
+Associate's Degree in Physical Therapist Assistant 3.00/300 points GPA 3.00 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
+Read and sign the Special Requirements Orientation Certification.
+Bachelor's Degree in Science in Nursing 2.25/225 points GPA 2.25 Minimum 1 approved course Meet all general admission, transfer requirements and specific program requirements as applicable.
+Read and sign the Special Requirements Orientation Certification.
+RN to BSN N/A GPA 2.25 Associates Degree Conferred and Active RN License Have an Associate Degree in Nursing from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
 Have a permanent RN License in the United States or Puerto Rico and evidence that such license is active.
-All students must keep their license RN License active during their time of study.
-3. Meet all transfer and specific program requirements as applicable.
-4. Read and sign the Special Requirements Orientation Certification.
+All students must keep their license active during their time of study.
+Meet all transfer and specific program requirements as applicable.
+Read and sign the Special Requirements Orientation Certification.